 The output may be:SEO - 内容营销 - 网站运营

-Example two: Displaying the image links of a multi-image field
+Example two: Display the image link of multi-image fields

-In the document model, if a 'Cover Group Image' field is setImagesIt can often be used directly as an array of image URLs in the template.You may need to concatenate all the image URLs for debugging or other specific display needs.
+In the document model, if a "cover group image" field is setImagesIt can often be used directly as an array of image URLs in the template.You may need to concatenate the URLs of all the images for debugging or other specific display requirements.

 {% archiveDetail images_array with name="Images" %}